KShebek/cbe504/main.typ

 where $Theta_(i,"vib")$ is known as the characteristic vibrational temperature.

 The number of vibrational modes for a molecule can be determined as follows:
 #footnote[For transition states, one of the $N$ vibrational modes is imaginary.
-As we will justify shortly, only the real vibrational modes should be included in calculating $z_"vib"$.
-This mode will be accounted for with $nu^ddagger$.]
+As we will justify shortly when we define $nu^ddagger$, only the real vibrational modes will need to be included in calculating $z_"vib"$.]
 $
 N&=0 quad ("monatomic")\
 N&=3N_0 - 5 quad ("linear")\